 Decentralisation of the Internet implies that the systematic level of group controls the Internet.
 It consists of millions of devices joined together in an open network.
 Nobody has the authority to own it, manage it, or turn it off for everyone.

-The Internet and World Wide Web continue to be the largest decentralised communication systems that humanity has ever seen.
+The Internet and the World Wide Web continue to be the largest decentralised communication systems that humanity has ever seen.
 That was very much part of the design: the Web creators wanted everyone to have the ability to generate and access information.

 However, the advantages of a decentralised Internet are dwindling.
 When we focus our online activity on only a few social networks and messaging apps, it narrows our Web experience primarily to information that appeals to our likes in search results and social media streams.
 We are consumers rather than creators here.